VesperAkshay/MCP-Hive/README.md

 - **Frontend**: Main application interface (to be implemented)
 - **Backend**: Python-based MCP service integrated as a Git submodule that provides AI model integration through multiple LLM providers
 - **Hive**: A new modular, scalable implementation of the backend with clean architecture
+- **MCP-Hive-Desktop**: Cross-platform Electron desktop application with modern UI for interacting with the backend
 - **Notes**: Architecture documentation and design notes

 ## Backend as a Git Submodule